SriSatyaKalyan/UITestingFramework-IntelliJ/README.md

 This test script extracts the text present on one of the headers of the web page and verifies it with an expected one called "Featured Courses".

 #### 2. Login Page Test ####
-This complete test script consists of five tests on the https://sso.teachable.com/secure/9521/users/sign_in?clean_login=true&reset_purchase_session=1 page which is referred to as the Login Page:
+This complete test file consists of five tests on the https://sso.teachable.com/secure/9521/users/sign_in?clean_login=true&reset_purchase_session=1 page which is referred to as the Login Page:
 * ***ForgotPassword***
 This test script verifies if clicking on the 'Forgot Password' link on the login page re-directs the user to the Reset Password page.
 * ***LoginButton***